 Prerequisite: BSHE 538.
-This course allows students to develop mastery of a variety of practical techniques and theoretical approaches to qualitative data analysis, including the use of qualitative data analysis software (MAXqda in this course proposal).
+This course allows students to develop mastery of a variety of practical techniques and theoretical approaches to qualitative data analysis, including the use of qualitative data analysis software (MAXqda).
 Students will be given the option of conducting lab exercises on an expanded set of secondary data or students' own data that was collected as part of their MPH or PhD thesis research.

-BSHE 540 (3) Behavioral Research Methods
+BSHE 540 (3) Research Methods in Health Promotion

 This course provides students with the fundamental language, concepts, and constructs associated with the scientific approach, including inductive and deductive reasoning, the role of theory, problem definition, and hypothesis formulation.
-It provides instruction in the design, implementation, and analysis of health behavior research studies and presents the theory and analytic strategies for various research designs, including choice of comparison groups, as well as examples of appropriate applications.
+It provides instruction in the design, implementation, and analysis of health behavior research studies.
+The theory and analytic strategies for various research designs, including choice of comparison groups, as well as examples of appropriate applications, are presented

-BSHE 542 (2) Measurement in Health Behavior Research
+BSHE 542 (2) Socio-Behavioral Measurement